 No Churn Chocolate Caramel Ice Cream

-EASY No Churn CHOCOLATE CARAMEL Ice Cream – this easy ice cream recipe is super chocolatey and filled with gooey caramel!
+No Churn CHOCOLATE CARAMEL Ice Cream – this easy ice cream recipe is super chocolatey and filled with gooey caramel!
 It’s the best summer indulgence.
-Trust me: I don’t like chocolate ice cream but I LOVED this flavor!
-Plus, you don’t need an ice cream machine to make this recipe!
+Trust me: I don’t like chocolate ice cream, but I LOVED this flavor!
+Plus, no ice cream maker is needed to make this recipe!